vancehe/frontend-nanodegree-mobile-portfolio/README.md

 *Add requestAnimationFrame to updatePositions function.

-*In updatePositions function Change function querySelectorAll to getElementsByClassName;Assign 'document.body.scrollTop / 1250' to variable scroll and move variable scroll out of loop.
+*In updatePositions function Change function querySelectorAll to getElementsByClassName;Assign `document.body.scrollTop / 1250` to variable scroll and move variable scroll out of loop.

-*Add style 'transform: translateZ(0);backface-visiblity: hidden;' to mover class.
+*Add style `transform: translateZ(0);backface-visiblity: hidden;` to mover class.

 *Reduce the number of pizzas to 40.